Underground Oil Tank Removal

 What to do next.

-Your first step should be to organize a site inspection to determine if your property of interest has any USTs, and whether or not they have leaked.
-Cedar Rock can inspect the property and locate any USTs, and determine whether or not they have leaked.
-Cedar Rock will then be able to advise you on the possible courses of action and the factors to be considered in deciding what to do about the UST(s).
-Cedar Rock is able to provide services to abandon or remove USTs and to satisfy requirements of the NCDEQ before a NFA is issued.
+Your first step should be to have your property of interest inspected for the presence of underground oil tanks, and to determine whether they have leaked.
+Cedar Rock will then be able to advise you on the possible courses of action and the factors to be considered in deciding what must be done about the oil tanks.
+Cedar Rock provides services to remove underground oil tanks and to satisfy requirements of the NCDEQ so that a NFA can be issued.

 Schedule a site inspection today to check for the presence of an underground oil tank and/or soil contamination on your property of interest.
 Call us at 336 684-2734 or use our online contact form.